Archive for the ‘transform’ Category

 Going, going….

 Getting the latest Java version of Transform SWF out of the door has been an enormous amount of work.
-Most of the problems were a direct result of reading Joshua Bloch’s “Effective Java” more than a few times - a remarkably good book, discovering PMD and Software Craftsmanship - yes I know this is 2010 and not 2001.
+Most of theĀ problems were a direct result of reading Joshua Bloch’s “Effective Java” more than a few times – a remarkably good book, discovering PMD andĀ Software Craftsmanship – yes I know this is 2010 and not 2001.
 Also starting a family and having a day-job did not help either.

 So with new versions of Transform and Translate scheduled for release on Sept 15th I started thinking about the C++ versions of the libraries which, although quite useful, have been languishing untouched for quite some time now.
 Initially I was quite looking forward to getting them freshened up and getting the code to the point where I could say that it was rather nice, or at least it didn’t suck as much.
 But then, well, I started thinking about what that would take.
 Getting the code updated to support Flash 10 was not really the hard part - after all at the lowest level, C++ and Java syntax are not that different, especially when reading and writing bytes with streams, so the new Java code could easily be moved over to the C++ version.
 The harder part was cross-platform support.
 There are simply too many platform variations to be able to support it effectively.
 CMake does a good job of reducing the effort by making cross-platform builds easy, but the real issue is answering the “I can’t get it to work” requests.
 Limiting the set to compiler X on platform Y is too restrictive and does not solve the problem since there are still X * Y * Z versions to deal with.